khuziyunus/PSER-chatbot-Whatsapp-TWILIO-OPENAI/README.md

    docker --version
    ```

-4. Create a `.env` file in the project directory and set your OpenAI API key and Twilio account details as environment variables:
+4. Create a `.env` file in the project directory and set your OpenAI API key, Twilio account details, and (optionally) the knowledge-base file path as environment variables.
+By default, the app uses `app/data/PSER_info.txt`.
    ```plaintext
     TWILIO_WHATSAPP_NUMBER=<your Twilio phone number>
     TWILIO_ACCOUNT_SID=<your Twilio account SID>